AxisCommunications/docker-acap/README.md

 ## Securing the Docker ACAP using TLS

-The Docker Compose ACAP application can be run in either TLS mode or unsecured mode.
-The Docker Compose ACAP application uses TLS mode by default.
+The Docker ACAP application can be run in either TLS mode or unsecured mode.
+The Docker ACAP application uses TLS mode by default.
 It is important to note that Dockerd will fail to start if TCP socket or IPC socket parameters are not selected, one of these sockets must be set to `yes`.

 Use the "Use TLS" and "TCP Socket" dropdowns in the web interface to switch between the two different modes(yes/no).
 Whenever these settings change, the Docker daemon will automatically restart.
-It's also possible to toggle this option by calling the parameter management API in [VAPIX](https://www.axis.com/vapix-library/) and setting `root.dockerdwrapperwithcompose.UseTLS` and `root.dockerdwrapperwithcompose.TCPSocket` parameters to `yes` or `no`.
+It's also possible to toggle this option by calling the parameter management API in [VAPIX](https://www.axis.com/vapix-library/) and setting `root.dockerdwrapper.UseTLS` and `root.dockerdwrapper.TCPSocket` parameters to `yes` or `no`.
 The following commands would enable those parameters:

 ```sh